Click to go to the harpersguild.com(tm) home page

 Most bowed psalteries have two or two and half octaves.
 And most of them come with some sort of guide you can use when you're starting out that shows you where the notes are.

 Most psaltery manufacturers put standard autoharp tuning wrenches in with their new instruments.
 So if you get one without a tuning wrench, these are easy to find.The tuning tool for these is pretty much the same as the tuning wrench used by autoharp players.
-You'll one that doesn't have too much wobble when it's in place - some tuning wrenches have a short usefulnes span.
+You'll want one that doesn't have too much wobble when it's in place.
+And don't buy the cheapest ones you can find - some cheap tuning wrenches will actually deform under use, and eventually damage your tuning pegs if you keep using them.

 Try not to touch the strings.